barryclark/jekyll-now/_posts/2016-12-14-visual-interactive-guide-basics-neural-networks.md

 This is a form of prediction.
 This is a simple predictive model that takes an input, does a calculation, and gives an output (since the output can be of continuous values, the technical name for what we have would be a "regression model")

 Let us visualize this process (for simplicity, let's switch our price unit from $1 to $1000.
-Now our weights is 0.180 rather than 180):
+Now our weight is 0.180 rather than 180):

 <p class="gif-space"/>